SAP-samples/teched2025-XP267/README.md

 ### SAP Cloud ALM for Operations

+**SAP Cloud ALM **is SAP’s cloud-based application lifecycle management solution designed to support the implementation and operation of SAP cloud and hybrid landscapes.
+It provides end-to-end transparency across business processes, integrations, and system health.

+**Cloud ALM for Operations** focuses on ensuring business continuity by monitoring the availability, performance, and exceptions of cloud and on-premise solutions.
+It enables IT and operations teams to proactively detect and resolve issues through automated alerts, analytics, and intelligent insights.
+Together, they help organizations achieve efficient, reliable, and compliant operations across your SAP environment.

 ##  **Let's Build & Automate!**
 This TechEd session is **interactive  hands-on**, ensuring you gain **real-world experience** with products and tools delivered by SAP.
 Get ready for your Day 2 Operations activities!